briandrum/codes.forchagrin.com/_chapters/chapter-1355-erosion-and-sediment-control.md

-        The applicant shall assign qualified inspection personnel to conduct these inspections to ensure that the controls are functional and to evaluate whether the SWP3 is adequate, or whether additional control measures are required.
+        The applicant shall assign qualified inspection personnel to conduct these inspections to ensure that the controls are functional and to evaluate whether the <abbr title="Stormwater Pollution Prevention Plan">SWP3</abbr> is adequate, or whether additional control measures are required.
 Qualified inspection personnel are individuals with knowledge and experience in the installation and maintenance of sediment and erosion controls.
 Certified inspection reports shall be submitted to the Village Engineer within seven (7) working days from the inspection and retained at the development site.
 These inspections shall meet the following requirements:

     1. _(1)_ Disturbed areas and areas used for storage of materials that are exposed to precipitation shall be inspected for evidence of or the potential for, pollutants entering the drainage system.

-    2. _(2)_ Erosion and sediment control measures identified in the SWP3 shall be observed to ensure that they are operating correctly.
+    2. _(2)_ Erosion and sediment control measures identified in the <abbr title="Stormwater Pollution Prevention Plan">SWP3</abbr> shall be observed to ensure that they are operating correctly.
 The applicant shall utilize an inspection form provided by the Village of Chagrin Falls or an alternate form acceptable to the Village of Chagrin Falls Engineer.
 The inspection form shall include:

         1. _(A)_ The inspection date.